Broome County, New York: Law enforcement

+Additionally, the 536-bed Broome County Jail is operated by the Broome County sheriff's office.

-The Broome County Office of Sheriff also hosts the Broome County Law Enforcement Academy which facilitates the New York State mandated Basic Course for Police Officers, including over 700 hours of instruction.
+The Broome County Law Enforcement Academy facilitates the New York State-mandated basic course for police officers, which includes over 700 hours of instruction.
 All municipal police officers and deputy sheriffs within Broome County attend this academy.
-In addition, often times officers from outside Greater Binghamton attend the academy.
-The academy frequently hosts officers from the Elmira-Corning area, Syracuse Metropolitan Area, and other regions within New York State.
+In addition, oftentimes officers from outside Greater Binghamton attend the academy.
+The academy frequently hosts officers from the Elmira-Corning area, Syracuse metropolitan area, and other regions within New York State.

-Throughout the departments history, only one deputy has been killed in the line of duty.
-Deputy Sheriff Kevin J. Tarsia was murdered on July 4th, 2002 while interacting with 2 suspicious individuals in rural Broome County.
-The incident caused a feeling of loss throughout the Greater Binghamton Area, and to this day still effects the community around him.
-The suspect who murdered Deputy Sheriff Tarsia later escaped from prison and was apprehended by the New York State Police.

 Education

 The primary institutes of higher education in Broome County include: